albertparis/ipc-ynab-updater/README.md

 ## Configuration

 The Lambda function is configured to:
-- Run at midnight (UTC) on the 20th of each month (as INE typically publishes the IPC update around the 14th)
+- Run at 6 AM UTC on the 1st of each month (as INE typically publishes the IPC update around the 14th)
 - Use 128MB of memory
 - Timeout after 30 seconds
 - Use Python 3.11 runtime